State Farm Bad Faith Insurance Practices in Colorado

 Like all insurance companies, State Farm owes its policyholders and certain third parties the duty of good faith and fair dealing.
 This means that in handling and processing insurance claims, State Farm must refrain from acting dishonestly or with the intent to harm its customers and others.

 If you believe that State Farm has acted in bad faith with respect to an insurance claim you filed, you may be able to bring a bad faith insurance lawsuit against the company.
 To learn more about which insurance company practices constitute bad faith, click here.
-If you have questions about your situation, contact one of our experienced Colorado bad faith insurance lawyers through this online form.
+If you have questions about your situation, contact one of our experienced Colorado Springs bad faith insurance lawyers through this online form.

 About State Farm Insurance